AmiliaSalva/Security-Incident-Analysis-Using-SQL/README.md

 ## Introduction

-The purpose of these scenarios is to assess my proficiency in using SQL for data analysis and problem-solving.
+The purpose of these scenarios are to assess my proficiency in using SQL for data analysis and problem-solving.
 It aims to validate my ability to construct SQL queries, apply filters, and retrieve relevant information from a database based on specific criteria.

 ## Objective